santiagosnchez/vcf2fasta/README.md

         python vcf2fasta.py -f genome.fas -v variants.vcf.gz -g intervals.gff -e CDS
 ```

+If running on CDS use the `--blend | -b` option to concatenate coding sequences.
+Otherwise it will spit out FASTA alignments for each CDS.

+# Old instructions for the Perl version

+**Note: this script only works with SNPs and not indel variants**
+**Use the Python version for consistency**

 # vcf2fasta.pl
 Converts a VCF file to a FASTA alignment provided a reference genome and a GFF file